 Practice Areas: Contracts & Procurement, General Municipal, Litigation

-Attorney David Doneski has 25 years of experience representing clients in municipal matters.
+Attorney David Doneski has over 30 years of experience representing clients in municipal matters.
 He specializes in municipal procurement, contracting, and public construction.
-Attorney Doneski works closely with building committees and awarding authorities in selecting project architects and engineers and ensuring compliance with the state’s designer selection law, drafting and reviewing bid and contract documents, providing general project support, and representing the interests of the public project owner in disputes with contractors.
+Attorney Doneski works closely with building committees and awarding authorities in contracting with project architects and engineers and ensuring compliance with the state’s designer selection law, drafting and reviewing bid and contract documents, providing general project support, and representing the interests of the public project owner in disputes with contractors.
 He is an experienced litigator and has tried numerous cases on behalf of municipalities in the District Court, Superior Court and Land Court departments of the Massachusetts Trial Court.

 Attorney Doneski is also an authority in general municipal law and has extensive experience in matters of municipal governance, including Town Meeting, drafting of by-laws and regulations, licensing and local administrative proceedings.
 He previously served as Assistant Town Counsel for the Towns of Danvers and Sudbury.

 - Barr Incorporated v.
 Town of Holliston, 462 Mass.
 112 (2012).
 Secured a decision by the Supreme Judicial Court confirming that municipal construction contract awards are not confined in all cases to the lowest bidder, and that awarding authorities may determine who is a “responsible” bidder based on their own investigation and using information beyond that contained in the bidder’s certification file maintained by the Division of Capital Asset Management (DCAM) and the bidder’s bid.